 Communication, Management, and Organization with AI in Teams

 Just as cybersecurity tools are often fragmented, so are productivity tools and classroom management platforms.
 Whether you’re using Blackboard, or Google Apps for education, just throwing more technology at a problem doesn’t always result in a better student experience.
-The video above shows how one university professor embraced the Microsoft Power platform and embedded it into Teams.
+The video above shows how one university professor made use of the Microsoft Power platform and embedded it into Microsoft Teams.
 Using a single developer in under a month, he was able to provide custom course recommendations to individual students and improve engagement with TAs.

 Cybersecurity for Education